Poju010/PALMORA-GROUP-HR-ANALYSIS/README.md

     )
     ```
 ## Visualizations
+Here is a preview of the dashboard for reference:

 The Power BI report is organized into two main pages, providing a comprehensive view of HR analytics at Palmoria Group.
 ### Page 1
 This page focuses on addressing the core issues of gender representation and potential pay gaps within the organization.